topolvm/topolvm/deploy/README.md

 When doing so, do not apply [./manifests/certificates.yaml](./manifests/certificates.yaml).

 1. Prepare PEM encoded self-signed certificate and key files.
-    The certificate must be valid for hostname `topolvm-hook.topolvm-system.svc`.
+    The certificate must be valid for hostname `controller.topolvm-system.svc`.
 2. Create Secret in `topolvm-system` namespace as follows:

     ```console